 ABC News: "Checkbook Journalism"

-"Some argue the money doesn't distort coverage, but that seems a fantasy.
+In which ABC News waits two years to admit a $200,000 payment to accused child-killer Casey Anthony.
+Great piece."Some argue the money doesn't distort coverage, but that seems a fantasy.
 If a news outlet pays $200,000 for access to a source, will they report information which limits or ends that source's value as a news source?
 Will they report stories which anger the source and make them uncooperative?

 "In Anthony's case, ABC News had the answer to a question which had been bugging observers of her case for a while: How does a woman who was unemployed for a year before her arrest pay a "dream team" of defense attorneys?
 But viewers never learned that information from ABC News, because it was already ethically compromised."